 Organize according to category //

 Having things grouped together by category will allow you to see how much you have of certain items.
 Using this will help you decide what to include in advertising your garage sale.

-For example: I had lots of kitchen, clothes, and home decor; so I made sure it was known that I had a lot of pieces in these categories.
+For example, I had lots of kitchens, clothes, and home decor; so I made sure it was known that I had a lot of pieces in these categories.